What is the time period for Winter housing?

-Winter housing is $118 a week, and is billed weekly from Saturday to Friday.
+Winter housing is $118 a week.
 The winter term has been divided into four weeks.
 You will be asked to select the week(s) that are appropriate for your specific stay when registering for winter housing.

 Week 2: January 1st- January 7th

 Week 3: January 8th- January 14th

 Week 4: January 15th- January 20th

 There is no meal plan during the winter term.
 Students are responsible for their own meals/groceries unless covered by their involvement in a group.

 Students will be individually billed for Winter Housing unless the Office of Residence Life receives written approval from a sponsoring department.
 It is possible that a sponsoring department might cover only a portion of a student’s housing fees.
 For example, if the sponsoring department agrees to pay for 2 weeks, but the student is living in winter housing for 3 weeks, the 3rd week will be billed to the student’s account.
 The credits from sponsoring departments will be applied to student accounts at the conclusion of the winter term.
 Payment for winter bills will be due at the conclusion of the winter term.

 Are there options for financial assistance for Winter term expenses?